dataArtisans/flink-training-web/devEnvSetup.md

 Flink supports Linux, OS X, and Windows as development environments for Flink programs and local execution.
 The following software is required for a Flink development setup and should be installed on your system:

-- Java JDK 8 (a JRE is not sufficient!)
+- Java JDK 8 only (a JRE is not sufficient, and newer versions of Java will not work)
 - Apache Maven 3.x
 - Git
 - an IDE for Java (and/or Scala) development.
 We recommend IntelliJ, but Eclipse will work so long as you stick to Java.
 For Scala you will need to use IntelliJ (and its Scala plugin).

-Note that older and newer versions of Java are not supported.
-Only Java 8 will do; not Java 7, or 9 (or 10).
+Note that older and newer versions of Java are not supported. **Only Java 8 will work**; not Java 7, or 9 (or newer).

 <div class="alert alert-info">
 <p>